vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/identity.md

 ---
-title: "Identity and Access Control"
+title: Identity and Access Control
-subsection: "Identity and Access Control"
+subsection: Identity and Access Control
 topics:
 - Kubernetes
 team:
 - Craig Tracey
+oldPath: "/content/guides/kubernetes/identity.md"
+aliases:
+- "/guides/kubernetes/identity"
 ---

 In order to deploy Kubernetes securely you need to implement the principle of